 Among our contributors are:

 Tim is a graduate of Trinity Bible Institute of Ellendale, North Dakota (B.A.
-Holy Scripture), and has studied in several other theological institutions, is an ordained minister, and has served in pastoral and instructional settings.
-He has written several short essays, among them the defense of the Person and work of the Holy Spirit, of the recovery of Apostleship, the role of women in ministry, and the NT ministry model of working with God.
-He is especially concerned with the great divide between the Liturgical/Evangelical Church vs. the Charismatic/Pentecostal wing of the Body.
-He is often found investigating the Book of Acts to engage us in these pressing issues.
+Holy Scripture), has studied in several other theological institutions, is an ordained minister and has served in pastoral and instructional settings.
+He has written several short essays, among them the defense of the Person and work of the Holy Spirit, of the recovery of apostleship, the role of women in ministry, and the New Testament ministry model of working with God.

 Tim is also a certified auto mechanic, runs a shop out of his home, and is so far unable to stop fixing cars.
-His wife Jill of thirty-four years, three boys and six girls, and ten grand children with all their comings and goings never yield a dull moment.
-But out of his study window beckons mighty Lake Superior in Duluth, MN, the State of Hockey.
-The grit that it takes to balance this unusual mix affects his outlook, his writing style, and puts a lot of attitude to his insights and conclusions.
+His wife Jill of thirty-seven years, three boys and six girls, and twelve grand children with all their comings and goings never yield a dull moment.
+But out of his study window beckons mighty Lake Superior in Duluth, Minnesota, the State of Hockey.
+The grit that it takes to balance this unusual mix affects his outlook, his writing style, and injects a lot of attitude to his insights and conclusions.

-Ned has been in pastoral and international ministry for 43 years.
-He’s been married to Sue for 47 years and they generated 6 offspring who have generated 9 more.
+Ned has been in pastoral and international ministry for 47 years.
+He’s been married to Sue for 50 years and they generated six offspring who have generated nine more.

 In his last ministry position, Ned was declared a heretic and was scheduled to be burned at the stake.
 However, the sentence was commuted when he agreed to write blog posts for lionsheadcafe.